Message from the President

-Student: Ashley Chacon, the University of Texas Rio Grande Valley; Lydia Emery, Texas State University; Jason Garza, St. Mary’s University; Mark McHenry, the University of North Texas; Ronnie Wilson Jr., St. Mary’s University; Students from The University of Texas at Austin include: Caitlin Casassa, Anna Gu, John Guttman, Alyssa Hedge, Teresa Parlett, Federico Rodriguez, Jasmine Triplett, Tatum Troutt: Students from The University of Texas at San Antonio include: Joshua Alfaro, Christy Barr, Tyler Campbell, Daniella Castillo, Armando Cruz, Sarah Larios, Ben Pelayo, Christopher Rodriguez, Erica Tomsic.
+Student: Ashley Chacon, The University of Texas Rio Grande Valley; Lydia Emery, Texas State University; Jason Garza, St. Mary’s University; Jasmine Johnson, The University of Texas at Dallas; Mark McHenry, the University of North Texas; Ronnie Wilson Jr., St. Mary’s University; Students from The University of Texas at Austin include: Caitlin Casassa, Anna Gu, John Guttman, Alyssa Hedge, Teresa Parlett, Federico Rodriguez, Jasmine Triplett, Tatum Troutt; Students from The University of Texas at San Antonio include: Joshua Alfaro, Christy Barr, Tyler Campbell, Daniella Castillo, Armando Cruz, Sarah Larios, Ben Pelayo, Christopher Rodriguez, Erica Tomsic.

 New Member Applications

 The current TCMA Board policy requires that names of new member applicants be published each month in the Management Messenger.
 Any written objection during the subsequent 30-day period will be reviewed by the Membership Committee.
 If no objections are received during this time, the names will be submitted to the Executive Committee for approval.
 Written objections can be mailed to TCMA, Attention: Membership Committee, 1821 Rutherford Lane, Suite 400, Austin, TX 78754.
 Applications received in the month of March: